gvwilson/sdxpy/src/archive/index.md

 Modify `backup.py` to load and run a function called `pre_commit` from a file called `pre_commit.py` stored in the root directory of the files being backed up.
 If `pre_commit` returns `True`, the backup proceeds;
-if it returns `False` or throws an exception, no backup is created.
+if it returns `False` or raises an exception, no backup is created.